Toggle: English / Spanish

 If your doctor thinks you have a subarachnoid hemorrhage, a

 (without contrast dye) will be done right away.
-In some cases, the scan is normal, especially if there is only been a small bleed.
-If the CT scan is normal, a lumbar puncture () must be done.
+In some cases, the scan is normal, especially if there has only been a small bleed.
+If the CT scan is normal, a lumbar puncture () may be done.

 Other tests that may be done include:

 - Cerebral angiography of blood vessels of the brain